SystemsApproach/ops/control.rst

 boot time) or a control-time Adapter (to change the component at runtime).

-For resource-related operations, like spinning up additional containers in response to a user request to create a *Slice* or activate an edge service, a similar implementation strategy is feasible.
+For resource-related operations, such as spinning up additional containers in response to a user request to create a *Slice* or activate an edge service, a similar implementation strategy is feasible.
 The Kubernetes API can be called from either Helm (to